term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### HARDWARE:

 For this setup, we use a Raspberry Pi 4B (8GB).
 To ensure stable performance, it's essential to use a high-quality USB-C cable that supports fast data transfer.
-Additionally, we use the [ALFA AWUS036ACM WiFi adapter](https://www.alfa.com.tw/products/awus036acm_1?_pos=1&_ss=r&variant=40320133464136).
+Additionally, we use the [ALFA AWUS036ACM](https://www.alfa.com.tw/products/awus036acm_1?_pos=1&_ss=r&variant=40320133464136).
 If you choose a different external WiFi adapter, ensure it is compatible with Raspberry Pi OS and update the interface name in this tutorial accordingly!
 A reliable microSD card is crucial for smooth operation.
 Avoid cheap, low-quality brands.
 We highly recommend SanDisk A1-rated cards, as they offer excellent performance.
 High-endurance microSD cards are also a great option—they are fast enough and provide outstanding durability based on our experience.
 A 32GB card is more than sufficient for this setup.

 #### OPTIONAL: